bgao/myapp_seed/README.md

+# myapp-seed

-# myapp-seed — the seed for apps using Mongoose.js, Express.js, AngularJS, Node.js (the MEAN stack), Passport.js and Twitter Bootstrap.
+The seed for apps using Mongoose.js, Express.js, AngularJS, Node.js (the MEAN stack), Passport.js and Twitter Bootstrap.

 This project is an application skeleton for a typical web app using [Mongoose.js](http://mongoosejs.com/), [Express.js](http://expressjs.com), [AngularJS](http://angularjs.org/), [Node.js](http://nodejs.org)